 A man was telling me before services that when we hear a sermon, we hear some things that are old that we already knew.
 But, in almost every sermon, it opens up something new, too, something that he had not understood, or noticed before.
 It is almost like a can of worms.
 You do not always know what to do with it.
 So you fish around with it until you catch hold of something, and then you go off on it.

 That is the way God is sometimes.
-I can give a sermon, or any one of these other men can give a sermon, or a sermonette, and you will not hear the whole thing, because it is very likely that you are going to hear something that never quite made sense before, and now the lights comes on!
+I can give a sermon, or any one of these other men can give a sermon, or a sermonette, and you will not hear the whole thing, because it is very likely that in the midst of that sermon or sermonette you are going to hear something that never quite made sense before, and now the lights comes on!
 That is God!
 He is revealing what you did not know before, and adding a little bit more of the image of Jesus Christ that you get to work on, and make a part of your character.

 But you know what?
 It only happens to those who seek Him.

-I was explaining to another man how that this seeking God comes in two parts.
+I was explaining to another man how that this seeking or becoming like God comes in two parts.
 The first part is something that only God can do.
 That is part of His revealing Himself.
 No matter how hard or long we seek Him, as we saw in Ecclesiastes, no man can ever find out what is going on, and it is confirmed in I Corinthians 2:9-15 or so, where we have had this revealed to us by God’s Spirit.
-It is a mystery that is not difficult to solve, but it is a mystery that is impossible to penetrate.
+It is a mystery that is not difficult to solve; it is a mystery that is impossible to penetrate.

 God, by a miracle, opens up our minds to is, and that is something that only He can do, and something that you need to take a great deal of correct type of pride and awe and sense of wonder about, because He chose you!
 You had nothing to do with it.
 It had nothing to do with the kind of person you are.
 It had nothing to do with your qualities.
 It had nothing to do with how great you were.
 It was completely an act of mercy on God’s part for His purpose.

 Now that is something that is completely beyond our control, but after that we play a very important part in this purification process.
-Jesus has established the priorities: Seek first the Kingdom of God, and His righteousness, and all these things will be added unto you (Matthew 6:33).
+Jesus has established the priorities: Seek you first the Kingdom of God and His righteousness, and all these things will be added unto you (Matthew 6:33).

 Here is where the effort for purification comes: We are to seek.
 Now the word “seek” normally brings to mind the thought of searching for, especially for something that is lost or hidden; but it also means to strive for (look it up in Webster’s); it means to try to get or obtain; we use it in the sense of a person’s seeking attention.
 They are striving—seeking to attain it.

 In this case, it is the second definition that applies, because we are involved in something that has already been revealed.
-God has revealed Himself, but now we have to seek after, that is, strive to attain the Kingdom of God.
+God has revealed Himself, but now we have to seek after, that is, we have to strive to attain, the Kingdom of God.

 Now, there is another aspect of this work that appears most frequently in the Old Testament, and it bears heavily on our understanding of what it means to seek for something.
 Turn back to Isaiah 55.